Damir Zobenica

-Damir Zobenica (Дамир Зобеница; born 15 April 1981) is a politician in Serbia.
-He has served in the Assembly of Vojvodina since 2012 and has been a vice-president (i.e., deputy chair) of the assembly since 2016.
+Damir Zobenica (Дамир Зобеница; born April 15, 1981) is a Serbian politician in who has served in the Assembly of Vojvodina from 2012 to 2024 and has been a vice-president of the Assembly from 2016 to 2024.
 Zobenica is a member of the Serbian Progressive Party.

 Early life and career

 Zobenica was born in Pula, in what was then the Socialist Republic of Croatia in the Socialist Federal Republic of Yugoslavia.
 He completed grammar school in Novi Sad and graduated from the University of Novi Sad Faculty of Philosophy in 2008 with a sociology degree.

 Politician

 Zobenica joined the Progressive Party upon its founding in 2008.
-The following year, he was chosen as president of the local community office in Sremska Kamenica.
+The following year, he was elected as the president of its local board in Sremska Kamenica.

 He received the seventh position on the Progressive Party's electoral list for the Novi Sad municipal assembly in the 2012 Serbian local elections and was elected when the list won fifteen mandates.
 The Democratic Party and its allies initially formed a coalition government at the municipal level in Novi Sad, and Zobenica served as a member of the opposition.
 The Progressives and their allies formed a new administration in October 2012 following a shift in local alliances, and he served as advisor to the mayor between 2012 and 2016.